Los Angeles Angels pitcher Tyler Skaggs dies suddenly, game vs. the Texas Rangers postponed

 Shortstop Mike Miley, 23, was killed in a one-car crash in Baton Rouge, Louisiana, before the 1977 season.

 Popular outfielder Lyman Bostock, 27, was gunned down near the end of the 1978 season.
-The Angels were on the road playing the Chicago White Sox and Bostorck visited family in Gary, Indiana.
+The Angels were on the road playing the Chicago White Sox and Bostock was visiting family in Gary, Indiana.

 The estranged husband of a family friend opened fire on a car carrying Bostock, killing the career .311 hitter.
 The killer, Leonard Smith, was found not guilty by reason of insanity.